-TO TEST QUEENTOTION

 1. The incentive for great collaborative effort improves

 a) Cohesiveness and morale in the group

 b) Mutual acceptance

 c) New sources of inspiration in the group

 d) The group's welfare

 2. External rewards are

-a) Received from someone other than the individual
+a) Received from someone other than the i ndividual

-b) Psychological benefits that originate within the individual
+b) Psychological benefits that originate with thin the individual

-c) Psychological benefits gained from communicating with others
+c) Psychological benefits gained from com municating with others

 d) All of the above

 e) None of the above

-3. It is called when goal planning, performance appraisal, and development are combined into a single, uniform system meant to guarantee that employee performance supports a company's strategy.

-a) Organizational Strategic Development
+3. It is called when goal planning, pe development are combined into a single, urguarantee that employee performance supports a) Organizational Strategic Development niform system meant to

 b) Performance Management

 c) Performance Evaluation

-d) Human Resource Administration
+4) d) Human Resource Administration

-4) Feedback works best as a tool in the component of the Total
+4) Feedback works best as a tool in theReward idea. component of the Total

-Reward idea.

-5) Except for the following, the worth and salary of a work should be determined by all of the following factors:-
+5) Except for the following, the worth and salary of a determined by all of the following factors:- ary of a work should be

-a) The hazards and conditions under which the task is done
+a) The hazards and conditions under which n the task is done

-b) The amount of talent and effort required for the job
+b) The amount of talent and effort required I for the job

 c) The level of accountability involved

-The employee's gender
+d) The employee's gender